Ride The Waves In These Uncertain Times

 Investors during this 10-year bull market have been bombarded with the message to buy and to hold forever.
 The more modest, but often effective, message to cut losers quickly and to let winners run is a minority voice in the popular press.
 The financial press often engages in reverse efficient market analysis.
 Simply put, they observe large rises in the market, then conjecture what the fundamental underpinnings for such a move must be, rather than to see the simple truth that Fed liquidity injections and subsequent market rises are the true cause and effect.

-Fundamentalists do viscerally recognize that market trend.
+Fundamentalists do not viscerally recognize that markets trend.
 However, this view is 30 years behind behavioral economics, which recognizes herding behavior and the over and under reaction to data as very real phenomenon.

-So the logical conclusion, if one agrees and recognizes that herding behavior is real, it's time to do the difficult work of using data to measure the herding.
+So the logical conclusion, if one agrees and recognizes that herding behavior is real, is that it is time to do the difficult work of using data to measure the herding phenomenon.

-Most of us do not have Warren Buffett's positional advantage of having billions coming in due to the payment of insurance premiums, which we must put to work, and which give us ammunition to keep buying indefinitely, and indeed, to take over a company which we deem to be undervalued.
+Most of us do not have Warren Buffett's positional advantage of having billions coming in each month due to the payment of insurance premiums, which we must put to work, and which give us ammunition to keep buying indefinitely, and indeed, to take over a company which we deem to be undervalued.

 Most investors have very fixed asset bases which they need to protect.